-There is a distinct aroma that hits you when you walk into your favourite local café in Melbourne or Sydney—a rich, complex scent that promises a great morning.
+There is a distinct aroma that hits you when you walk into your favourite local cafe in Melbourne or Sydney.
+A rich, complex scent that promises a great morning.
 That smell is the result of volatile oils being released the exact moment coffee beans are shattered.
+If you have been buying premium beans but finding your home brew lacks that cafe-quality punch, the issue likely is not your machine.
+It is your grind.

 The Science: Why Grind Fresh?